sarah-antillia/Image-Segmentation-ImageMaskDataGenerator/README.md

 <li>2023/08/26: Added Enhanced-Retinal-Vessel to ./projects.</li>
 <li>2023/08/27: Added shear method to ImageMaskAugmentor.py to augment images and masks.</li>
 <li>2023/08/28: Added elastic_transform method to ImageMaskAugmentor.py to augment images and masks.</li>
+<li>2023/08/30: Fixed a bug in train method in TensorflowUNet.py.</li>

 <h2>
 1. Installing tensorflow on Windows11